Kanken6174/ARHS-core/README.md

 This repository hosts the code for ARHS-core, which is the code used by the headset and hence "core" part of the system.

 You'll need opencv and hidapi if you want to test it out.
+A quick installation script is provided for that purpose, as `./install.sh`.